6 Reasons to Eat More Brussels Sprouts

 Lowering Risk of Chronic Disease

 A 1-cup serving of Brussels sprouts contains 12% of the Daily Value for dietary fiber, and getting plenty of fiber may help lower the risk of chronic illnesses.
 Researchers at the University of Otago in New Zealand did a meta-analysis of 180 studies and 50 clinical trials on fiber.
 They found there was a 15 to 30% reduced risk of premature death and chronic diseases in people with high-fiber diets, compared to those with low intakes of fiber.
 Heart disease, type 2 diabetes and colorectal cancer were among the diseases that fiber seemed to help combat.
+Fiber is also known to help regulate blood sugar levels.
 If you want to increase your fiber intake try EatingWell's Shredded Brussels Sprouts with Bacon & Onions.

 Improving Bone Health

 With a DV of 80% for vitamin C, Brussels sprouts may help improve bone density in women going through menopause.
 A 2018 review from the Medical University of Lublin in Poland reported results of research comparing the vitamin C intake and bone mineral density of menopausal women to those of younger women.
 The results showed a correlation between vitamin C and positive bone density scores as well as lower risk of fracture.
+Vitamin C also supports many functions of the immune system.
 Get more vitamin C in your diet with Salt & Vinegar Sheet-Pan Chicken & Brussels Sprouts.

 With such high amounts of vitamin C, Brussels sprouts may also reduce inflammation.
 Vitamin C is an antioxidant that curbs the production of free radicals, but it has also been shown to reduce oxidative stress which can lead to inflammation.
 If you're looking for more ways to reduce inflammation, check out 18 Anti-Inflammatory Dinners to Try.